Today • Islamic Date -

 Qurbani - A Time for Sacrifice

 From an early age, we are taught to be kind to others, to be selfless and more giving and to share wherever we can.
-These qualities, amongst many others, are signs of a humble person and humility is loved greatly by Allah SWT.
+Being a humble person is a quality beloved by Allah (SWT).
+These teachings become extra important during the time of Udhiyah, also known as Qurbani, a staple Islamic tradition that breathes devotion.

-"Thus, turn in prayer to your Lord and sacrifice to Him only."
+"So turn in prayer to your Lord and sacrifice [to Him alone]."

 We are a faith-based British international charity that provides help to people who are victims of natural disasters or conflict or suffering from poverty, hunger, disease, homelessness, injustice, deprivation or lack of skills and economic opportunities.